cmintert/Abyssal/README.md

   - Defines minerals with properties like rarity and value
   - Provides descriptions and composition information

+- **Helper Functions**
+  - insert_linebreaks: Formats text for display with appropriate line breaks
+  - scale_values_to_range: Normalizes values to a specified range

 #### app.py
 A Dash web application providing an interactive interface for the star map.

 - Creates a responsive web interface
-- Allows filtering of stars by nation
+- Allows filtering of stars by nation, star type, and habitability
-- Provides interactive 3D visualization
+- Provides interactive 3D visualization with camera controls
+- Supports reset functionality to clear filters

+#### config.py
+Contains configuration settings for the Abyssal StellarMap:

+- Seed for reproducibility
+- Default values for star systems, nations, and visual settings
+- Configuration for colors, sizes, and appearances

 ## Using the System

+### Web Application
+The included Dash application provides an interactive web interface:

+1. Run `python app.py`
+2. Open a web browser to `http://127.0.0.1:8050/`
+3. Use the filters to view specific nations, star types, or habitable planets
+4. Explore the 3D star map interactively
+5. Reset filters with the "Reset Filters" button

 ### Generating a New Universe
-To generate a new star map:
+To generate a new star map programmatically:

 ```python
 from abyssal_map import Starmap